 Committee met tonight.
 There were three (3) budget adjustments; 1) to move funds from Other Professional Services Speech from the Middle School to Bakie School for \$45K.
 This is a Special Education fund staying in a Special Education fund.
 2) \$50K decreasing out of Tuition Out-of-State/Special Education and moving to Tuition Non-Public/Special Education which was associated with an IEP that needs to be funded so that dollars are moved within Special Education.
-3) \$44,629.92 moved from Contracted Consultant Summer Pre-K Tuition Out-of State Special Education and moving to Tuition Out-of State Special Education and moved into PT/OT Services.
+3) \$44,629.92 moved from Contracted Consultant Summer Pre-K Tuition Out-of State Summer, Tuition Non-Public Summer and Tuition Out-of State Special Education and moved into PT/OT Services.